A Q&A with Product Management Experts

 One of the biggest challenges facing CX executives is understanding the ROI of their customer experience (CX) program.
 Companies that aren’t sure of the monetary benefit of their program are eliminating their CX teams, while companies that know how their program helps them make and save money are rapidly expanding those same teams.
 The dichotomy between organizations comes down to their ability to understand and show value.
 So to help organizations build world-class CX programs, we’re going back to the basics of how to understand and prove the value of Customer Experience Management (CXM).

-To kick off our blog series on the value of CXM, we sat down with Crystal Miceli, Vice President and Head of Product Management, to understand why NPS is making its resurgence and why every company needs to be talking about NPS again.
+To kick off our blog series on the value of CXM, we sat down with the Product Management team, to understand why NPS is making its resurgence and why every company needs to be talking about NPS again.

 Q: Why are we focused on NPS now?

 A: NPS has been around since the early 90s, practically the stone age in digital history.
 The problem that NPS was meant to solve back then was to provide a simplified way to chart customer loyalty in a consistent, measurable way with a single survey question: "How likely are you to recommend Company X to a friend or colleague?"
 Despite having much more sophisticated methods of parsing through big collections of data (transactional, operational and behavioral) than we had in the 90s, companies still struggle today to get at that nugget of information.

 Our interest in NPS stems from our experience with our amazing customer brands who have built great reputations through customer-centric decision making.
 Many of them started with simple NPS surveys and then built sophisticated programs to identify opportunities for improvement and drive results with product, marketing, brand and customer experience teams.
 The results they've achieved speak for themselves, including increased revenue and customer loyalty, higher customer lifetime value and better, faster products to market.
 We see NPS programs as a common starting point to achieve these types of outcomes.